pxbunny/create-release/README.md

 ## Inputs

+- `token` - The GitHub token to use for authentication.
+When not specified, GITHUB_TOKEN env variable is used
 - `tag-name` - The name of the tag to create
 - `target-commitish` - The commitish value that determines where the Git tag is created from.
 Can be any branch or commit SHA.
 Unused if the Git tag already exists.
 Default: the repository's default branch (usually **main**)
 - `name` - The name of the release